LuizHNLorena/QualitativeClustering/README.md

 ### Compiling [LPCreator.h](LPCreator.h)

 [LPCreator.h](LPCreator.h) is a single header-only library.
-Only depends on [C++ standard library](http://en.cppreference.com/w/cpp/header), you don't need any 3rd party dependencies.
+It only depends on the [C++ standard library](http://en.cppreference.com/w/cpp/header), you don't need any 3rd party dependencies.
 To compile a `main.cpp` file that uses `LPCreator.h`:

 ```
 g++ main.cpp -o main -std=c++11